Across industries and continents, Emersonians shape our society, culture, and future.

-At Emerson you’ll discover your perspectives and put them to use.
-A rich liberal arts curriculum is paired with concentrated studies in all areas of communication and arts, giving you the perfect balance of knowledge and know-how.
+At Emerson College, you’ll find your voice and use it to transform the way people think and interact to advance ideas that change the world.
+A rich liberal arts curriculum is paired with concentrated studies in all areas of communication and the arts, giving you the knowledge and skills to become a creative force.

-Beyond Boston’s city limits, Emerson offers students the opportunity to spend a semester at their state-of-the-art Los Angeles Center in California or at Kasteel Well, the College’s medieval castle in Well, the Netherlands.
-Emerson offers study and internship programs in Los Angeles and Washington, D.C.; study abroad in the Netherlands, Valencia, Beijing, and Prague; and course cross-registration with the six-member Boston ProArts Consortium.
+Beyond Boston’s city limits, Emerson offers you the opportunity to spend a semester at our state-of-the-art Los Angeles center in California or at Kasteel Well, the College’s medieval castle in Well, the Netherlands.
+Emerson offers study and internship programs in Los Angeles and Washington, DC; study abroad opportunities in more than 20 countries, including the Netherlands, Valencia, Hong Kong, and Prague; and course cross-registration with the six-member Boston ProArts Consortium.

 An international perspective

-Emerson students and faculty come from more than 50 countries.
+Emerson students and faculty come from more than 70 countries.
 Our Office of International Student Affairs organizes a special international orientation program at the start of every semester and provides assistance with immigration and visa concerns as well as adjustment to life in the United States.
-These activities are supplemented by several student associations, such as Amnesty International; AMIGOS (Hispanic students organization); ASIA (Asian Students for Intercultural Awareness); and EI: Emerson International, an organization dedicated to making international students feel at ease on campus by providing a link to members of their country as well as those from different cultural backgrounds.
+These activities are supplemented by several student associations such as Amigos (Latino student organization), ASIA (Asian Students for Intercultural Awareness), and EI: Emerson International—an organization dedicated to making international students feel at ease on campus by providing a link to members of their country as well as those from different cultural backgrounds.

-Type of College: Coeducational, independent, founded in 1880 by Charles Wesley Emerson
+Type of School: Coeducational, independent, founded in 1880 by Charles Wesley Emerson

-Size of Campus: A dozen academic and residential buildings on Boston Common in the heart of the city’s Theater District
+Size of Campus: More than a dozen academic and residential buildings on the Boston Common in the heart of the city’s Theater District

 International Student Services: Office of International Student Affairs, International Student Orientation, and international student organizations

-Test Score Requirements: Scores typically range between 1730–2010 (SAT) or 25–30 (ACT).
-If English is not your first language, a minimum iBT TOEFL of 80 or IELTS score of 7 is required.
+Test Score Requirements: Emerson now offers students a test-optional policy.
+For those who prefer to submit scores, they typically range between 1240–1390 (SAT) and 27–31 (ACT).
+If English is not your first language, a minimum iBT TOEFL of 80 or IELTS score of 6.5 is required.